 When the eggs hatch, this second generation of butterflies will pick up the migratory route north.
 Along the way, butterflies will continue to mate, lay eggs and die so that a new generation of butterflies continue north.
 The butterflies that make it back to Canada and the northeastern U.S. can be anywhere from 3-5 generations removed from the original butterfly that traveled from Canada/U.S. to Mexico.
 Once winter starts to approach, these butterflies who have never made the trip south to Mexico, find their way back to the Biosphere Reserve, which is a feat that to this day scientists are still unable to explain.
 There are theories, but I urge you to visit the Monarch Butterfly Reserve to learn about the amazing feat of nature for yourself.

-After returning from our trip I was inspired to create a piece of art for our home that would remind us of our wonderful trip to the Monarch Reserve, so I created this massive 3D mural (approximately 24″H x 60″W) which hangs on the wall in one of our bedrooms.
+After returning from our trip I was inspired to create a piece of art for our home that would remind us of our wonderful trip to see the Monarch butterfly migration, so I created this massive 3D mural (approximately 24″H x 60″W) which hangs on the wall in one of our bedrooms.
 It took 31 hours to complete – definitely a labor of love.

 When I had the idea to create the 3D Mural I thought it could be a project offered at our studio aaand then it took 31 hours to complete.
-So I designed a second project, a Monarch Butterfly Wreath, which can be completed in a more reasonable time frame.
+So I designed a second project, this Monarch Butterfly Wreath, which can be completed in a more reasonable time frame.